znmeb/ds-pet-containers/README.md

 You probably noticed the new name, `silver-potato`.
 I’ve been working a lot with Fedora Silverblue and wanted something with “silver” in it, so I asked GitHub to generate “memorable” project names.
-The second one it came up with was `silver-potato` and I said, “OK, cool, done\!”
+The second one it came up with was `silver-potato` and I said, “OK, cool, done!”
 Then today I did a Google search for “Silver Potato”.
 And …

 <http://www.kaiju.com/bios/sil_01.htm>